spajak/php-hmac-session/README.md

    The client sends it back to the server (with the next request) where the session is verified and unserialized into PHP array.

  - **Secure**.
 Session is signed with [HMAC](https://en.wikipedia.org/wiki/HMAC) message authentication code before it is sent to the client.
-Thanks to this we are able to verify both the data integrity and the authentication of a session.
+Thanks to this we are able to verify both integrity and authenticity of the session data.
    Session is also stamped with an expire time (as a unix timestamp appended to the serialized session data).
 Expired session is considered invalid and is discarded, but a supplied message is still available for investigation.